12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 This is the number one reason for digital shopping cart abandonment, especially among shoppers who want to purchase only one item.
 Most people expect to see all costs associated with a product before they reach the checkout page.

-Ironically, most stores will only calculate and display shipping costs at the checkout page –after the buyer must have entered their address.
+Ironically, most stores will only calculate and display shipping costs at the checkout page –after the buyer entered their address.

-And because you've wasted the buyer’s time and energy, this becomes a problem not only for your abandonment rates but for return visits as well.
-Customers develop negative associations with buying from you.
+And because you've wasted the buyer’s time and energy, this becomes a problem not only for your abandonment rates but for convincing visitors to return as well.

-You may easily overlook the length of delivery times as a potential reason for shopping cart abandonment.
+You may easily overlook the delivery time as a potential reason for shopping cart abandonment.
 But 18% of shoppers are likely to abandon their cart because of this.

 While online shoppers know they won't receive their purchase immediately (except in the case of digital products), most shoppers expect that their items will be delivered within a reasonable timeframe.
-If the time of delivery goes beyond their expected timeline, they are likely to shop somewhere else or even go to a brick-and-mortar store instead.
+If the delivery time surpass what thet expected, they are likely to shop somewhere else.

 Requiring customers to create an account adds unnecessary steps to the checkout flow and is a reason for cart abandonment for up to 28% of shoppers.